25 Healthy, Kid-Friendly Snacks That Won’t Pack on the Pounds

 - Peel a banana and dip it in your favorite yogurt, then roll in crushed cereal.
 You can eat it as is or freeze it for a change of pace.

 - Cut up an apple and dip it in peanut butter with a little bit of cinnamon mixed in.
-Or try it as a sandwich: Core your apple and put your favorite nut butter between two apple slices.
+Or create one of my kids’ favorites: apple chips.

 - Try stuffing a whole grain pita with ricotta cheese, Granny Smith apple slices and a dash of cinnamon.
 Yum!